· ·

 15. Visit Sade and Rambitan Traditional Villages

 Sade and Rambitan Traditional Villages are located right next to Kuta Lombok, around a 15-minute drive from the center.
 While designed for tourists and may feel somewhat inauthentic, you can look past the souvenir shops to appreciate the charm of Lombok’s Traditional Villages.
-Visiting the traditional villages in Indonesia offers insights into the lives of the local people.
-In Lombok, some local settlements date back to the 14th century.
+Sade village is particularly popular with tourists.
+Known for unique fabric-making, these villages showcase houses crafted from woven bamboo mats.
+Guided tours operate on a donation basis.

 Gili kedis photographed aerially via drone.